stephmarie17/docs-shared/dbx/encrypt-fields.rst

 Overview
 --------

-You can use the {+driver-short+} to encrypt document fields by using a set of features called **in-use encryption**.
+You can use the {+driver-short+} to encrypt specific document fields by using a set of features called **in-use encryption**.
 In-use encryption allows your application to encrypt data *before* sending it to MongoDB and query documents with encrypted fields.

-Because the driver encrypts the data before sending it to MongoDB, only your configured applications can decrypt the data.
-Only applications that have access to your encryption keys can access the decrypted, plaintext data.
-In the event of a security breach, a potential attacker sees only encrypted, ciphertext data.
+In-use encryption prevents unauthorized users from viewing plaintext data as it is sent to MongoDB or when it is in an encrypted database.
+To enable in-use encryption in an application and authroize it to decrypt data, you must create encryption keys that only your application has access to.
+Only these applications that have access to your encryption keys can access the decrypted, plaintext data.
+This means that in the event of a security breach, a potential attacker sees only encrypted, ciphertext data as they do not have access to the encryption keys.

-By implementing in-use encryption, you can avoid exposing the following sensitive types of data:
+You might use in-use encryption to encrypt fields in your MongoDB documents that contain the following types of sensitive data:

 - Credit card numbers
 - Addresses